Skip to main content

 Dive into our archives to witness inspiring guest speakers, learn from prestigious institutions in attendance, and download the conference agendas that encapsulate years of insightful discussions and valuable experiences.
 Revisit these past events to gain fresh perspectives and discover the evolution of ideas in the realm of education and AI.

-About the 2023 Conference
+About the 2024 Conference About the 2023 Conference

 SPONSORS

-Sponsorship Opportunities:
+Sponsorship Opportunities

 Sponsorship Benefits:

-• Listed in the agenda as an event sponsor
+• Listed in the agenda as an event sponsor at the Silver level

 • It is expected that Silver sponsors will not attend the event in person; if they wish to attend, they must separately also follow the standard registration process (and will not be given space at the vendor expo).

-• Listed in the agenda as an event sponsor at the gold level
+• Listed in the agenda as an event sponsor at the Gold level

 • Mentioned as a Gold sponsor in at least two emails to participants before the conference (sponsor may supply a message of up to 100 words, and may include hyperlinks and/or graphics).